SanthiDave/Langchain/README.md

-Lnagchain chat / simple chatBOT with the data from various data socurces
+Langchain chat / simple chatBOT with the data from various data socurces